lindaprotocol/documentation-en/docs/using_javatron/toolkit.md

 ```
 ## Lite Fullnode Data Pruning

-The TRON Toolkit provides a **data pruning tool** primarily used for generating and managing lite FullNode data.
+The LINDA Toolkit provides a **data pruning tool** primarily used for generating and managing lite FullNode data.

 A FullNode's complete data can be split into two parts: a snapshot dataset (Snapshot Dataset) or a historical dataset (History Dataset).